jim245/cs386team1/Deliverables/Report 8.md

   5. What we should try next time: Working ahead farther, preventing a crunch between the meeting and deliverables. <br>

 ## 3. Next steps
 Begin laying out the architecture of the whole system for future deliverables.
-Add some missing features, focusing on the leaderboard system.
+Add some missing features, focusing on the first level, and basic mechanics.